 The Pacific Advisory Group, established in December 2003, is a link between the Council and Wellington's Pacific communities.
 It is designed to have representatives from Wellington's main Pacific nation groups - Cook Islands, Fiji, Melanesia, Micronesia, Niue, Samoa, Tokelau, Tuvalu and Tonga.

 The group's role is to:

-- help the Council understand the needs of Pacific communities and how these may be addressed in the context of the Council's roles and priorities.
+- Bring knowledge and extra insight into Council about how the different needs of Wellington’s Pasifika communities can be addressed in the context of Council’s roles and priorities.

 Elections are held every three years.

 Pacific Advisory Group members

 - Maria Clark: Niue

 - Jocelyn Kua: Tokelau